Greatest Literature banner

 And, sure, he believes he is a chivalrous knight, his broken-down nag is a noble steed, the slovenly peasant Sancho Panza is his squire, and a whore is the lady Dulcinea needing to be rescued.

-But we the readers are shown the world realistically, and the people in it as they really are—including the deluded main character.
+But we the readers are shown the world realistically, and the people in it—including the deluded main character—as they really are.

-Those bits, however, are strung out over way too many pages of subplots and digressions into other tales that don't hold the interest, at least not the interest of a modern reader who does not recognize half the targets of satire.
+Those bits, however, are strung out over many pages of subplots and digressions into other tales that hold the interest less tightly, at least for a modern reader who may not recognize half the targets of satire.
 Too much poetry recited by lovesick shepherds and goatherds.
-It's a very long, hard slog to get through Part One.
+It's a long, hard slog to get through Part One.

 Setting the template